lucafiore/RISCV_OS/README.md

 PULPissimo Installer
 ====================================
-## General Info
+### General Info
-The installer bash script is the file install_all.sh with the bash library ccommon.sh these file is able to download and configure the complete PULPissimo project with all toolchain repository.
+Apart many documentation file the PULPissimo installer bash script is the file install_all.sh (with his bash library ccommon.sh) these files are able to download and configure the complete PULPissimo project with all PULP toolchain repository.
 The installation is configurable via command line argument described below:

 ## Option
-#-c|--cross-compiler
+*-c|--cross-compiler
   * pulp (defaul option): Install the Newlib cross compiler for all pulp variant and multilib support to build the library for the various cores (riscy, zeroriscy and so on).
 Newlib is a C library intended for use on embedded systems.
                           It is a conglomeration of several library parts, all under free software licenses that make them easily usable